DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ## Week 7

 ### Monday, October 12
+- Perceptions of Women in Ancient Greece
+- **Homework (due before class)**: Read Hesiod's story of [Pandora](https://diotima-doctafemina.org/translations/greek/pandora-hesiod-works-and-days-53-105/) and Semonides' [poem](https://diotima-doctafemina.org/translations/greek/women-by-semonides-of-amorgos-poem-7/) on the nature of women.
+Select a few lines that stand out to you from these two poems and jot down in commonplace book what these lines tell you about how women were perceived in Greek culture.

+### Wednesday, October 14
 - Women at Home
 - **Homework (due before class)**: Carefully read through the passage from [Xenophon](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/vii-private-life/267-how-to-train-a-wife/) about what is expected from a wife.
-In your commonplace book, note the characteristics that make a good wife in the speaker's eyes and compare this to what we read in Hesiod and Semonides.
+In your commonplace book, select one passage and analyze the characteristics that make a good wife in the speaker's eyes and compare this to what we read in Hesiod and Semonides.

-### Wednesday, October 14
+### Friday, October 16
 - Women at Work
 - **Homework (due before class)**: Read the following passages about female [wet nurses](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/vii-private-life/250-hiring-a-wet-nurse/), [midwifery](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/ix-medicine-and-anatomy/356-childbirth-instructions-for-the-midwife/), [prostitutes](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/viii-occupations/287-prostitutes/), [philosophers](https://diotima-doctafemina.org/translations/greek/the-life-of-hipparchia/), and [musicians](https://diotima-doctafemina.org/translations/anthologies/womens-life-in-greece-and-rome-selections/viii-occupations/306-a-harpist/).
 Pick one selection from these passages and reflect in your commonplace book about the cultural values that women were expected to display in the workplace, comparing it to other documents that we have read.

-### Friday, October 16
-- Women and Religion
-- **Homework (due before class)**: Read Connolly's [chapter](https://drive.google.com/file/d/1Af8OoyE2_GpqIkQa4mEw4BRqxdwQABwX/view?usp=sharing) on priestesses in the Greek world.
-In your commonplace book, list your three key takeaways, two things that were unclear, and one question that you have for the author.

 [Back to top.](#top)